 Route: Porto to the Douro Valley.

-One of the best Portugal road trip ideas is the drive from Porto to the Douro Valley.
+One of the best Portugal road trip ideas is the drive from Porto to the Douro Valley, one of the top wine regions in Portugal.
 Starting in the UNESCO World Heritage Site of Porto, you can pick up your rental car at the airport, but don’t skip visiting the city itself.
 Sprawled over both sides of the Douro River, the city has one of the most beautiful (and colorful) skylines in the world.
 Set aside at least two days in Porto before moving on.

 If you love seeing UNESCO sites, you will enjoy spending a day or two in the town of Guimaraes.
 From here, you can move on to the Douro, where you should give yourself at least two days to enjoy Port tasting at the Quintas (wineries) located alongside the river.
 The Duoro Valley is also a UNESCO World Heritage Site, and tasting wine has never been such an educational experience!